-D. LIPPERT THROUGH FRAME HYDRAULIC SLIDE-OUT SYSTEM
+D. LIPPERT HYDRAULIC SLIDE-OUT SYSTEM

 One slide mechanism utilized by Brinkley RV is the Lippert Through Frame Hydraulic Slide-out System.
 This system's function is to allow the slide room to extend and retract at the push of a button.
-The through-frame hydraulic system is a rack-and-pinion guided system utilizing a hydraulic cylinder to move the room assembly and is operated as a negative ground system.
+The through-frame hydraulic system is a rack-andpinion guided system utilizing a hydraulic cylinder to move the room assembly and is operated as a negative ground system.

 The power unit pressurizes the hydraulic transmission fluid and the fluid pressure then causes the cylinder rod to extend and retract.
-Please refer to the manufacturer's manual for complete instructions on use, maintenance, limitations, and warnings: https://lci-support-doc.s3.amazonaws.com/manuals/slideouts/ccd-0001616.pdf.
+Please refer to the manufacturer's manual for complete instructions on use, maintenance, limitations, and warnings by clicking the link or scanning the QR Code below.